microsoft/IoT-For-Beginners/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

     Select **Yes** from this notification.

 1. Make sure the Python virtual environment is running in the VS Code terminal.
 Terminate it and restart it if necessary.

-1. There may be warnings in the output:

-    ```output
-    (.venv) ➜  soil-moisture-trigger func start
-    Found Python version 3.9.1 (python3).

-    Azure Functions Core Tools
-    Core Tools Version:       3.0.3442 Commit hash: 6bfab24b2743f8421475d996402c398d2fe4a9e0  (64-bit)
-    Function Runtime Version: 3.0.15417.0

-    [2021-06-16T08:18:28.315Z] Cannot create directory for shared memory usage: /dev/shm/AzureFunctions
-    [2021-06-16T08:18:28.316Z] System.IO.FileSystem: Access to the path '/dev/shm/AzureFunctions' is denied.
-Operation not permitted.
-    [2021-06-16T08:18:30.361Z] No job functions found.
-    ```

-    but don't worry about them as long as the Functions app starts correctly and lists the running functions.
-As mentioned in this question on the [Docs Q&A](https://docs.microsoft.com/answers/questions/396617/azure-functions-core-tools-error-osx-devshmazurefu.html?WT.mc_id=academic-17441-jabenn) it can be ignored.

 ## Create an IoT Hub event trigger